mastodon-sc/mastodon-documentation/docs/partC/blender_view/about.md

 # About Mastodon Blender View

+Blender is free and open-source 3D graphics software (https://blender.org) with a wide variety of use cases: 3D modeling, texturing, data visualization, animation, and rendering, to name a few.
+It also has a history of scientific usage and offers many features, tutorials, and community resources.
+It exposes a Python API, which we use to import Mastodon’s track data and convert it into 3D geometry.

 The Mastodon Blender View is a plugin for the [Mastodon](https://github.com/mastodon-sc/mastodon/) cell tracking software.
 The plugin allows visualizing Mastodon cell tracking data in the [Blender](https://blender.org) 3d modeling software.